devdacian/solidity-fuzzing-comparison/README.md

 `echidna --config test/01-naive-receiver/NaiveReceiverAdvancedEchidna.yaml ./ --contract NaiveReceiverAdvancedEchidna`\
 `forge test --match-contract NaiveReceiverAdvancedFoundry`

 In `basic` configuration both Foundry & Echidna are able to break the simpler invariant but not the more valuable and difficult one.
-In `advanced` configuration both Foundry & Echidna can break both invariants, but Echidna reduces the exploit chain to a very concise & optimized transaction set and presents this to the user in an easy to understand output.
-As a result Echidna is the clear winner of this challenge.
+In `advanced` configuration both Foundry & Echidna can break both invariants.
+Both Foundry & Echidna reduce the exploit chain to a very concise & optimized transaction set and presents this to the user in an easy to understand output.
+As a result they are tied and there is no clear winner.

 ### Challenge #2 Unstoppable: (Winner ECHIDNA) ###